acasi-ctf/ctf/sprint-reports/Sprint 4.md

   of git to track team member progress and to be able to help one another quickly and efficiently.
 Allows for no no overseeing of the project from any standpoint.

-### Here are changes we plan to implement in the next sprint:
+### Here are changes we plan to implement in the next sprint
 * We essentially decided that the key to solving our problems was a team was to make the use of git and committing habitual.
   * From this it would be easy to see how team members are progressing on work in case they need a reminder that